Here's how to make a perfect cauliflower pizza crust, for a healthy and low-carb option. Time-saving tips included!

 Pour the completely thawed, or freshly steamed, cauliflower into a large food processor fitted with an "S" blade.
 (You may have to do this in batches if you have a smaller food processor.)
 Process until a rice-like texture is created.
 If you bought frozen riced cauliflower, you can skip this step and proceed to the next one.

-THIS IS THE SECRET: Once you've strained the rice, transfer it to a clean, thin dishtowel.
+Transfer the "rice" to a clean, thin dishtowel.
 Wrap up the steamed rice in the dishtowel, twist it up, then SQUEEZE all the excess moisture out!
-It's amazing how much extra liquid will be released, which will leave you with a nice and dry pizza crust.
+(Be careful if your cauliflower is still hot-- you may want to let it cool before handling.)
+A lot of extra liquid will be released, which will leave you with a nice and dry pizza crust.

-In a large bowl, mix up your strained rice, beaten egg, goat cheese, and spices.
+In a large bowl, mix up the squeezed-out rice, egg, goat cheese, and spices.
 (Don't be afraid to use your hands!
 You want it very well mixed.)
 It won't be like any pizza dough you've ever worked with, but don't worry-- it'll hold together!

 Press the dough out onto a baking sheet lined with parchment paper.
 (It's important that it's lined with parchment paper, or it will stick.)
-Keep the dough about 1/3" thick, and make the edges a little higher for a "crust" effect, if you like.
+Keep the dough about 1/4" to 1/2" thick, and make the edges a little higher for a "crust" effect, if you like.

-Now's the time to add all your favorites-- sauce, cheese, and any other toppings you like.
-Return the pizza to the 400F oven, and bake an additional 5-10 minutes, just until the cheese is hot and bubbly.
+Add your favorite pizza toppings to the crust, such as sauce and cheese, then return the pizza to the 400F oven.
+Bake an additional 5-10 minutes, just until the cheese is hot and bubbly.
+Slice and serve warm.